-To address these problems, the International Federation of Red Cross and Red Crescent Societies consulted extensively with governments and relief specialists to develop the Guidelines for the Domestic Facilitation and Regulation of International Disaster Relief and Initial Recovery Assistance ("the IDRL Guidelines").
+To address these problems, the International Federation of Red Cross and Red Crescent Societies (IFRC) consulted extensively with governments and relief specialists to develop the Guidelines for the Domestic Facilitation and Regulation of International Disaster Relief and Initial Recovery Assistance ("the IDRL Guidelines").
+Introduction to the Guidelines for the domestic facilitation and regulation of international disaster relief and initial recovery assistance

-What are the Guidelines?
+What are the IDRL Guidelines?

-The Guidelines are a set of recommendations to governments on how to prepare their disaster laws and plans for the common regulatory problems in international disaster relief operations.
+The IDRL Guidelines are a set of recommendations to governments on how to prepare their disaster laws and plans for the common regulatory problems in international disaster relief operations.
 They advise them as to the minimal quality standards they should insist upon in humanitarian assistance as well as the kinds of legal facilities aid providers need to do their work effectively.
 While responding to today's common problems, they are based on existing international legal and policy documents.

-A plane chartered by the IFRC and donated by the UK Department for International Development arrives at Tocumen airport in Panama City to deliver goods to be transported via land to Port-au-Prince, Haiti.
+A plane chartered by the IFRC and donated by the UK Department for International Development arrives at Tocumen airport in Panama City to deliver goods to be transported by land to Port-au-Prince, Haiti.

-Where did the Guidelines come from?
+Where did the IDRL Guidelines come from?

-In 2001, the International Federation of Red Cross and Red Crescent Societies began its International Disaster Response Laws, Rules and Principles (IDRL) Programme to investigate how legal frameworks can contribute to improving the delivery of disaster relief.
+In 2001, the IFRC began its International Disaster Response Laws, Rules and Principles (IDRL) Programme (now the Disaster Law programme) to investigate how legal frameworks can contribute to improving the delivery of disaster relief.
 Through this programme, the Federation gathered information on existing international and national law, prepared or commissioned over two dozen individual case studies around the globe, and consulted widely with relevant stakeholders about their experience of legal issues in disaster operations.